 Georgia‐Pacific supports the Girls Engaged in Engineering program at Crossett Middle School, which provides students with learning opportunities in STEM (science, technology, engineering, and math).

-Georgia‐Pacific is proud to operate more than 200 facilities in great communities across the United States and employ nearly 35,000 people.
+Georgia‐Pacific is proud to operate more than 200 facilities in great communities across the United States and employ more than 30,000 people.
 We live and work in the neighborhoods around our operations, and of our facilities have been an active part of the community for decades.

 Georgia‐Pacific's Crossett manufacturing operations is just one example, having been a part of this Arkansas community since 1899.
 Generations of employees have lived, worked and played in this rural area, located in southeastern Arkansas near the Ouachita River.

 Today, we employ approximately 1,250 people at Crossett who make tissue, paper and paperboard products for use in your home and in places you visit such as office buildings, restaurants, hotels, hospitals and airports.

 The mill’s humble beginning, however, started as the Crossett Lumber Company founded at the turn of the century.
 Georgia‐Pacific purchased the facility in 1962, and the mill started making tissue products a year later.
 In 1969, a chemical facility was added to make and sell the byproducts from the paper process.